FabLabLimerick/fablablimerick.github.io/app/_posts/events/2015-08-06-tik-tak-glow-workshop.md

 layout: "single-event"
 published: true
 title: "Tik-Tak-Glow Workshop"
-slug: "thenewways-gregsaul"
+slug: "tik-tak-glow-workshop"
-permalink: "/events/thenewways-gregsaul/"
+permalink: "/events/tik-tak-glow-workshop/"
-hours: 25th of March 6pm
+hours: 12th of September
-fee: Free event
+fee: €12 per kid
 soon: true
-past: true
+past: false
-imageurl: "/events/thenewways-gregsaul.jpg"
+imageurl: "/events/tik-tak-glow-workshop.jpg"
-imagedisplay: true
+imagedisplay: false
+excerpt: Kids Workshop
+description: "In Collaboration with Elemental Festival and Ed Devane (a local sound artist), Fab Lab Limerick would like to invite kids of 6 years and up to build their very own Tik-Tak-Glow instrument. "
+imagecredits: Ed Devane
 ---

-## A New Post

 In Collaboration with [Elemental Festival](http://www.elementalfestival.com/) and [Ed Devan](http://www.eddevane.com/)e (a local sound artist), Fab Lab Limerick would like to invite kids of 6 years and up to build their very own Tik-Tak-Glow instrument.